youngpark1516/youngpark1516/README.md

-# 👋 Hi, I’m Chanyoung Park
+# Hi, I’m Chanyoung Park

-I’m a Data Science student at **UC San Diego** passionate about machine learning, distributed systems, and high-performance computing.
+I’m a Data Science student at **UC San Diego**, passionate about machine learning, distributed systems, and high-performance computing.
 My projects range from building **LLM inference systems** on Raspberry Pi clusters to optimizing **real-time ML models** and designing **data pipelines on Azure**.

 ---